-- 1. Applicant.
-Applicant is a landowner or the landowner's agent who files a petition for a zoning amendment to a Planned Residential Development District. - 2.
-Development Plan.
-Development plan is the proposal for development of a Planned Residential Development, including a plat of subdivision, all covenants, grants of easement and other conditions relating to use, location and bulk of building, density of development, common open space, and public facilities. - 3.
+1. Applicant.
+Applicant is a landowner or the landowner's agent who files a petition for a zoning amendment to a Planned Unit Development District.

+- 2. Development Plan.
+Development plan is the proposal for development of a Planned Unit Development, including a plat of subdivision, all covenants, grants of easement and other conditions relating to use, location and bulk of building, density of development, common open space, and public facilities. - 3.
 Common Open Space.
-Common Open Space is an area of land, or an area of water, or a combination of land and water within the area of a Planned Residential Development in common.
-Common open space may contain such recreational structures and improvements as are desirable and appropriate for the common benefit and enjoyment of residents of the Planned Residential Development. - 4.
+Common Open Space is an area of land, or an area of water, or a combination of land and water within the area of a Planned Unit Development in common.
+Common open space may contain such recreational structures and improvements as are desirable and appropriate for the common benefit and enjoyment of residents of the Planned Unit Development. - 4.
 Gross Density.
-Gross Density is the total number of dwelling units divided by the total number of acres within the perimeter boundaries of a Planned Residential Development. - 5.
+Gross Density is the total number of dwelling units divided by the total number of acres within the perimeter boundaries of a Planned Unit Development. - 5.
 Net Residential Acreage.
-Net Residential Acreage is the total number of acres within the perimeter boundaries of a Planned Residential Development excluding areas devoted to streets, rights-of-way, easements, lakes, public and private open space, recreation, and other permitted non-residential uses. - 6.
-Planned Residential Development.
-Planned Residential Development (PRD) is: - a.
-A concept which requires land to be under unified control, planned and developed as a whole in a single development or approved, programed series of developments for dwelling units and related uses and facilities; - b.
-A plan which, when adopted, becomes the land development regulations for the land to which it is applied; - c.
-Includes principal and accessory structures substantially related to the character of the development itself and the surrounding area of which it is a part; and - d.
+Net Residential Acreage is the total number of acres within the perimeter boundaries of a Planned Unit Development excluding areas devoted to streets, rights-of-way, easements, lakes, public and private open space, recreation, and other permitted non-residential uses. - 6.
+Planned Unit Development.
+Planned Unit Development (PUD): - a.
+Is a concept which required land to be under unified control, planned and developed as a whole in a single development or approved, programmed series of developments for dwelling units and related uses and facilities; - b.
+Is a plan which, when adopted, becomes the land development regulations for the land to which it is applied; - c.
+Includes principal and accessory structures substantially related to the character of the development itself and the surrounding area of which it is a part; and ( - d.
 Is a concept which, when implemented, allows for development according to comprehensive and detailed plans which include not only streets, utilities, building sites, and the like, but also site plans and elevations for all buildings as intended to be located, constructed, used, and related to each other, and detailed plans for other uses, and improvements on the land as related to the buildings.

-4.14.6 PROCEDURE FOR APPROVAL OF A PLANNED RESIDENTIAL DEVELOPMENT
+4.18.6 PROCEDURE FOR APPROVAL OF A PLANNED UNIT DEVELOPMENT

-The procedure for obtaining a change in zoning for the purpose of undertaking a Planned Residential Development shall be as follows:
+The procedure for obtaining a change in zoning for the purpose of undertaking a Planned Unit Development shall be as follows:

-- 1. Planned Residential Development Zoning and Preliminary Development Plan Approval.
-The applicant shall submit to the Land Development Regulation Administrator a request for change to a Planned Residential Development zoning district containing the following exhibits: - a.
-A statement of objectives describing: - (1) The general purpose of the proposed development; and - (2) The general character of the proposed development.
+- 1. Planned Unit Development Zoning and Preliminary Development Plan Approval.
+The applicant shall submit to the Land Development Regulation Administrator a request for change to a Planned Unit Development zoning district containing the following exhibits: - a.
+A statement of objectives describing: - (1) The general purpose of the proposed development; and - (2) The general character of the proposed development. - b.
+A Vicinity Map showing the location of the proposed Planned Unit Development in relation to: - (1) Surrounding streets and thoroughfares; - (2) Existing zoning on the site and surrounding areas; and

-- b.
-A Vicinity Map showing the location of the proposed Planned Residential Development in relation to: - (1) Surrounding streets and thoroughfares; - (2) Existing zoning on the site and surrounding areas; and - (3) Existing land use on the site and surrounding areas.
+(3) Existing land use on the site and surrounding areas.